 We are early in our development efforts.
-We have never successfully completed any clinical trials, and if we are unable to identify and advance therapeutic candidates through preclinical studies and clinical trials, obtain marketing approval and ultimately commercialize them, or experience significant delays in doing so, our business will be materially harmed.
+We have not successfully completed any late-stage clinical trials, and if we are unable to identify and advance therapeutic candidates through preclinical studies and clinical trials, obtain marketing approval and ultimately commercialize them, or experience significant delays in doing so, our business will be materially harmed.

-We are early in our development efforts, and we have not yet demonstrated our ability to successfully complete any clinical trials, including large-scale, pivotal clinical trials, obtain regulatory approvals, manufacture a commercial scale product, or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful commercialization.
+We are early in our development efforts, and we have not yet demonstrated our ability to successfully complete any late-stage clinical trials, including large-scale, pivotal clinical trials, obtain regulatory approvals, manufacture a commercial scale product, or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful commercialization.
 We have invested substantially all of our research efforts to date in identifying potential therapeutic candidates and conducting preclinical and clinical studies.
-As an early stage company, our experience in conducting clinical trials is limited.
-Our lead therapeutic candidate, VGL101, is our only product candidate in clinical development.
-VGL101, a TREM2 agonist, currently is being studied in two clinical trials, notably a Phase 1 dose escalation clinical trial in healthy volunteers and a Phase 2 clinical trial in patients with adult-onset leukoencephalopathy with axonal spheroids and pigmented glia (ALSP).
-In addition, we are conducting a non-interventional natural history study to study patients with ALSP.
+As an early-stage company, our experience in conducting clinical trials is limited.
+We recently completed our first clinical trial, a Phase 1 healthy volunteer study of VGL101, our lead clinical candidate.
+VGL101, a TREM2 agonist, currently is being studied in a Phase 2 clinical trial in patients with adult-onset leukoencephalopathy with axonal spheroids and pigmented glia (ALSP).
+In addition, we are conducting a non-interventional natural history study of patients with ALSP.